Interpret benefit response

 array contains details about the patient’s coverage under their health plan.
 The benefitsInformation.code

-field indicates the type of benefit, and the name
+property indicates the type of benefit, and the name

-field provides a description.
+property provides a description.

 The following example shows a patient’s co-payment for psychiatric, psychotherapy, and social work in-office visits.
 This copayment is 20 dollars for providers considered in-network, as indicated by the Y